awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/examining_cluster.md

 5. Click **Add Rule**.
 Under Type, select **All Traffic**, under Source, select **My IP**\
 6. Click **Save**.

+{{% notice note %}}
+While the Ganglia web interface uses TCP port 80, the YARN ResourceManager web interface uses TCP port 8088 which is not allowed for outbound traffic on every Internet connection.
+If you are using a network connection that blocks TCP 8088 (or in other words, doesn't allow non-well known ports) then you will not be able to reach the YARN ResourceManager web interface.
+You can either skip that part of the workshop, or consider using the more complex method of SSH tunneling described [here] (https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-web-interfaces.html)
+{{% /notice %}}

 Go back to the Summary tab in your EMR cluster page, and you will see links to tools in the **Connections** section (you might need to refresh the page).\
 1. Click **Ganglia** to open the web interface.\
 2. Have a look around.
 Take notice of the heatmap (**Server Load Distribution**).
 Notable graphs are:\
 * **Cluster CPU last hour** - this will show you the CPU utilization that our Spark application consumed on our EMR cluster. you should see that utilization varied and reached around 70%.\
 * **Cluster Memory last hour** - this will show you how much memory we started the cluster with, and how much Spark actually consumed.\
 3. Go back to the Summary page and click the **Resource Manager** link.\
-4. On the left pane, click **Nodes**, and in the node table, you should see the number of Containers (Spark executors) that each node ran.
+4. On the left pane, click **Nodes**, and in the node table, you should see the number of containers that each node ran.
 This will correspond to the ContainerAllocated metric you saw in CloudWatch.\

 ### Number of executors in the cluster